 - We believe that as we grow, our employees should grow with us, so we focus on promoting from within.

 We also recognize that our responsibility as a company goes beyond just our employees, agents, and insureds.
-For over three decades, Berkshire Hathaway GUARD has been an active and leading member in our community, supporting local businesses, charities, and causes.
+For four decades, Berkshire Hathaway GUARD has been an active and leading member in our community, supporting local businesses, charities, and causes.
 (For example, GUARD was one of the first businesses in Pennsylvania to recognize Domestic Partner status, providing support and benefits.)
 In addition to our corporate initiatives, we encourage employees to engage in their communities in a variety of volunteer opportunities, including active involvement on non-profit boards.
 This unique culture and work environment have been critical to our success.

 Support for Local Business